airou-lab/docs/src/lionn/setup/README.md

 When the signal was sent using one of the above methods, the LED would flash, indicating the PWM signal being successfully sent.

-## Setup ROS on VOXL

-[This guide](https://docs.modalai.com/setup-ros-on-voxl-0_9/) was used to setup ROS on the VOXL.

 ## Setup NUC